 Serving Caviar Outdoors

 Outdoor entertaining is a hallmark of Fourth of July celebrations, but caviar requires a bit of environmental awareness.
 If serving outside, always keep the tin nested in a bowl of ice or a chilled serving tray.
 Direct sunlight should be avoided at all costs, as heat quickly alters both texture and flavor.
+Caviar does dry and harden rather quickly if not enclosed, especially when in the sunlight / heat of the day.

 If possible, set up a dedicated caviar station in a shaded or indoor-outdoor transition space where guests can easily return for small bites.
 Timing also matters.
 Caviar should be brought out just before serving and returned to chill if it will not be consumed immediately.
 Think of it as a featured moment rather than a long-standing buffet item.